deepinv/deepinv/docs/source/user_guide/reconstruction/adversarial.rst

 ====================
 There are two types of adversarial networks for imaging: conditional and unconditional.
 See :ref:`sphx_glr_auto_examples_adversarial-learning_demo_gan_imaging.py` for examples.
-Adversarial training can be done using the :class:`deepinv.training.AdversarialTrainer` class, which is a subclass of :class:`deepinv.Trainer`.
+Adversarial training can be done directly using :class:`deepinv.Trainer`.
+Note that any reconstruction network may be used as a generator.

 Conditional GAN
 ---------------